-As I entered a low income private school to spend some time with underprivileged students, I was pleasantly surprised to observe them watching my favorite director Christopher Nolan’s science fiction movie Inception.
+On entering a low-income private school to spend some time with underprivileged students, I was pleasantly surprised to observe them watching my favorite director Christopher Nolan’s science fiction movie Inception.
 It was a welcome change from the humdrum routine of their life.
 The movie was part of the cultural week which Teach For India fellows were organizing in the school.
 Next few hours we spent talking about our experiences and motivations to develop both professionally and personally.
 The experience was very insightful and was duly impressed by the efforts made by fellows from Teach For India to bring in creativity to develop personal growth in children.
-It took sometime for this article to materialize.
+It took some time for this article to materialize.
 I had met many fellows from Teach for India and was invited once to address students in one the schools by Nishit (one of the fellows in Pune of Teach For India).
-Fortunate to have met Sandeep Rai who heads Pune Centre, invited me to feature an article on the subject on my request.
+Fortunate to have met Sandeep Rai who heads Pune Center, invited me to feature an article on the subject on my request.

 Lack of primary and secondary education is primarily responsible for 14% of the global population still living in extreme poverty earning less than $1.25 per day.
 Education is the most fundamental right of any human being and QUALITY education leads to reduction of economic, social, racial and gender inequality.

 “If all students in low income countries left school with basic reading skills, the number of people living on less than $1.25 a day would be reduced by 12%—lifting 171 million people out of poverty.” teachforall.org